 For this recipe, you just need a few basic kitchen tools:

-Mini plastic cups - We use these little cups to hold each individual jello shot.
-If you use these 2-ounce cups, you should end up with about 10 to 12 jello shots using this recipe.
+- Little plastic cups - We use these plastic shot glasses to hold each individual jello shot.
+If you use these 2-ounce little cups, you should end up with about 10 to 12 jello shots using this recipe.

 More cocktail recipes